Ackley History, Family Crest & Coats of Arms

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Ackley has been recorded under many different variations, including Ackley, Acley, Acle, Ackle, Aclie, Acklie, Acly and others.

 More information is included under the topic Early Ackley Notables in all our PDF Extended History products and printed products wherever possible.

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Ackley or a variant listed above:

-Ackley Settlers in the United States in the 17th Century
+Ackley Settlers in United States in the 17th Century

-- Nicholas Ackley sailed to Connecticut in 1655
+- Nicholas Ackley, who sailed to Connecticut in 1655

 - Nicholas Ackley, who arrived in Connecticut in 1655

-- William Ackley landed in Virginia in 1664
+- William Ackley, who landed in Virginia in 1664

-- Wm Ackley, who landed in Virginia in 1664
+- William Ackley, who landed in Virginia in 1664

-Ackley Settlers in the United States in the 19th Century
+Ackley Settlers in United States in the 19th Century

 - Mr. Ackley, who landed in San Francisco, California in 1851